touchlab/KaMPKit/README.md

 [TROUBLESHOOTING](docs/TROUBLESHOOTING.md) - We'll be growing this file over time, with your help.
 Please make sure to document any issues you run into and [let us know](CONTACT_US.md).

+## More To Come!

+KaMP Kit is just the beginning.
+Our hope is that after KaMP Kit you’ll have a better sense of what a possible KMP implementation might look like.

+Register for our upcoming webinar, [“Next Steps with Kotlin Multiplatform”](https://go.touchlab.co/KaMP-Kit-GitHub-Webinar-Registration) and learn how other orgs are implementing KMP.
+You’ll also have the chance to ask questions and troubleshoot with us!

 ---